stategate/stategate/README.md

     - [ ] Ruby
 - [x] Structured JSON Logs
 - [x] [Sample Kubernetes Manifest](k8s.yaml)
-- [x] Pluggable Backends
+- [x] Pluggable "Channel" Providers
-    - [x] In-Memory
     - [x] Nats
     - [x] Nats Streaming(Stan)
     - [x] Redis
     - [x] Kafka
+    - [ ] RabbitMQ
     - [x] Google PubSub
+    - [x] AWS SQS
+    - [ ] Azure Queue
+- [x] Pluggable "Storage" Providers
+    - [x] MongoDb
+    - [x] ElasticSearch
+    - [ ] Cassandra
+    - [ ] PostgreSQL
-    - [ ] AWS SQS
+    - [ ] MySQL
-    - [ ] RabbitMQ
+    - [ ] Snowflake

+## Concepts

+### Channel Provider

+A Channel Provider is a plugin that provides stream/channel functionality for broadcasting & consuming events

+A single Channel Provider is required.
+An in memory provider may be used for testing, but it is not considered to be production ready.

+### Storage Provider

+A storage provider is a plugin that provides storage for persisting a historical record of all events produced

+Storage provider's enable the `History` method- without it, an `Unimplemented` error will be returned to the client

-## Why?
+## Goals

-- univeral API interface for publishing and subscribing to events
+- [x] Create a universal API interface for publishing and subscribing to events using pluggable channel & storage provider
+- [x] Interact with the API interface in gRPC, REST, and/or graphQL.
-- swap backend providers without changing client-side code
+- [x] Safe to swap backend providers without changing client-side code
-- type safe client's generated in many languages
+- [x] Type-safe client's generated in many languages
+- [x] Safe to expose to the public internet due to fine-grained authentication/authorization model.
+- [x] Capture a persistant, immutable historical record of all events using a pluggable storage provider
+- [x] Different combinations of Channel & Storage Providers are interoperable.
+- [x] Audit log of events broadcasted by authorized producers

 ## Command Line